 Emails from a former Dean also ignored by VTdigger.

 As the record shows, in addition to not doing the interview with the whistleblower, VTdigger also refused to quote from emails sent to me (and provided to the reporter upon their request) by a former dean of the College of Arts & Sciences at UVM.
 The emails from this former dean, who had reviewed the facts of my case, made clear that he/she agreed with my interpretation of the facts surrounding my removal from teaching.
-In fact, this former dean concluded that I had received a “prejudicial” review and that I had been “targeted” by the Department of Economics, particularly its chair.
+In fact, this former dean wrote (and thought) that I had received a “prejudicial” review and that I had been “targeted” by the Department of Economics, particularly its chair.
 And the dean pointed to cases he/she knew of where decisions made by UVM were arbitrary in matters of reappointments and tenure, implying decisions were based more on cronyism than merit.

 Finally, my press release sent to the reporter contained my prepared statements about the high court’s decision, yet the reporter refused to use them.
 Instead, the reporter selectively lifted one word from the key statement, and thus missed the entire point.